 The ideal service will provide you with all the facilities you need, detail their use and aid you with their disposal.
 You’ll never have to worry about your waste again.

 Some people find the idea of visiting the dentist about as appealing as being punched in the face by an irritable Floyd Mayweather.
-But the ideal waiting room could calm them down, and quell those jittering teeth before they have to be checked.

 We’ve all been in rubbish waiting rooms.
 Magazines from 1985 furnish the crooked coffee tables while an irritating children’s gameshow loops on a small, tinny sounding television.
 It’s about as relaxing as a loudhailer bellowing in your ear.